jpbetz/auger/README.md

 TODO
 ----

-[ ] Add write support - ability to encode data back to storage format [ ] Add detection of unrecognized fields in stored data, which would suggest data was written with newer version of
+[ ] Add a docker based build so we can simplify the instructions and minimize the number of environment based build problems [ ] Add write support - ability to encode data back to storage format [ ] Add detection of unrecognized fields in stored data, which would suggest data was written with newer version of
     proto schema